utopia-foss/dantro/joss/paper.md

 Taken together, the unique feature of `dantro` is that it conveniently combines the capabilities of many packages and defines a data processing pipeline without having to take care of interfacing between the many involved packages.

 Importantly, `dantro` is meant to be *integrated* into projects.
-While this integration process creates a one-time overhead during setup of the pipeline, we believe that it offers more generality and supplies a wider feature set compared to any ready-to-use pipeline.
+While this integration process creates a one-time overhead during the setup of the pipeline, we believe that it offers more generality and supplies a wider feature set compared to any ready-to-use pipeline.
 To achieve a deep integration, the data structures provided by `dantro` define a shared interface and offer many possibilities to specialize and extend them to the requirements and data structures of the project it is integrated in.
 Effectively, the processing pipeline becomes a part of the project, growing and developing alongside it.